Drone regulations in Belgium

 In Belgium, the use of multicopters is divided into several categories:

 - Private use: This category includes all drones up to a take-off weight of 1 kilogram.
-In this category, the drone must not fly higher than 10 meters above ground.
+In this category, the drone must not fly higher than 10 meters and only above private ground.

 - Use as a model airplane: Model airplanes with a mass of 1 kg to 150 kg may only start for private purposes on an official model airfield and have to maintain their flight altitudes.